fabio914/RealityMixer/README.md

 The right and left controller models are modified versions of the `oculus-touch-v3` models from the [WebXR Input Profiles](https://github.com/immersive-web/webxr-input-profiles).

-It also requires [Carthage](https://github.com/Carthage/Carthage) to download its dependencies.

 ## Contributors

 [Fabio de A. Dela Antonio](https://github.com/fabio914/)